Definable Valuations induced by multiplicative subgroups and NIP Fields

 In the last two sections of the paper we turn to the problem of constructing definable valuations on (strongly) NIP fields.
 As Johnson's methods of \cite{JohnDPMin} do not seem to generalise easily even to the finite dp-rank case, we study a more general construction due to Koenigsmann.

-We give, provided the field $K$ is neither real closed nor separably closed (without further model theoretic assumptions), an explicit first order sentence $\psi_K$ in the language of rings such that $K\models \psi_K$ implies a positive answer to Question (1).
-Assuming a positive answer to Question (2) (even in its weaker form), the sentence $K\models \psi_K$ is, in fact, equivalent to $K$ supporting a definable non-trivial valuation (Corollary \ref{Q2toQ1}).
-In that case it follows from Fact \ref{corVAxiomsnontrivialdefinable} that this definable valuation extends to a definable henselian valuation on some finite extension $L\ge K$.
+We give, provided the field $K$ is neither real closed nor separably closed (without further model theoretic assumptions), an explicit first order sentence $\psi_K$ in the language of rings such that $K\models \psi_K$ implies the existence of a non-trivial valuation ring definable (over the same parameters appearing in $\psi_K$) in the language of rings.
+As we will show (see the discussion following Corollary \ref{Q2toQ1}) if $K$ is $t$-henselian then $K\models \psi_K$.
+Thus to provide a positive answer to Question (1) it will suffice to show that any NIP field (infinite not real closed or separably closed) $K\models \psi_K$, which is also a necessary condition for a positive answer to Question (2).

 Implicit in the work of Koenigsmann \cite{Koe2}, a sentence with roughly the same properties as $\psi_K$ above can certainly be extracted from \cite{Du2016}.
 However, the sentence $\psi_K$ obtained in Proposition \ref{PropSimplifiedVAxiomsnontrivialdefinable} of this paper is simpler in quantifier depth and in length.
 As a result the strategy proposed for tackling Question (1) above can be summarised as follows: